Antonelli 2004 Sagrantino Montefalco, Chiusa di Pannone, DOCG

 Elevation: 400 meters

-Aging: Wine aged in lightly toasted 500 liter barrels for 6 months then in 25 hL oak barrels for 15 months followed by assembling and clarifying in cement vats for 3 months.
-Final aging took place in the bottle for 2 years.
-The wine isn’t stabilized nor filtered.
+Winemaking Notes: Gravity is used to move the wine during vinification.
+The Sagrantino ferments in contact with the skins for 3-4 weeks.
+Malolactic fermentation takes place in wood.
+The wine ages in lightly toasted 500-liter barrels for 6 months then in 25hL oak barrels for 20-30 months followed by assembling and clarifying in cement vats for 3 months.
+Final aging takes place in the bottle.
+The wine isn’t stabilized or filtered.

 Beyond Barolo and Brunello by Tom Hyland (2012)